HSBC's first-ever green bond is helping wind farms in several countries

 HSBC Group Chief Executive Stuart Gulliver said: “The technology and techniques needed to support a low-carbon way of life often require significant investment.
 I am proud that the proceeds of HSBC’s first green bond are helping clients turn their green aspirations into reality, building a more sustainable future.”

 Find out more about how HSBC helps clients anticipate and adapt to environmental change in our Finance section.
-To read more about HSBC’s involvement in green bonds, visit our Green bonds reports section.
+To read more about HSBC’s involvement in green bonds, visit our Green and sustainability bonds section.

 What is a green bond?